neondatabase/website/content/docs/guides/vercel.md

 1. Ensure that the Neon Vercel Integration that you added previously has access to the Vercel project.
    1. On the Vercel Dashboard, select **Integrations**.
    1. Find the Neon Postgres integration, and select **Manage**.
-   1. On the Neon Postgres integration page, select **Manage Access**
+   1. On the Neon Postgres integration page, select **Manage Access**.
    1. On the **Manage Access for Neon Postgres** modal, make sure that the Neon integration has access to the Vercel project.
-You can do so by selecting **Specific Projects** and choosing a Vercel project or by granting access to **All Projects**.
+You can do so by selecting **Specific Projects** and choosing a Vercel project, or by granting access to **All Projects**.
 If you previously granted access to all projects, no change is necessary.
    1. Click **Save**.
 1. Navigate to this URL: [https://vercel.com/integrations/neon/new](https://vercel.com/integrations/neon/new).
 1. Follow the prompts.
 When you reach the **Integrate Neon** dialog, select the Vercel project that you want to add the integration to.
 Vercel projects that are already integrated with Neon are identified as `CONNECTED`.